fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat2.md

 Open your project from last part or download the [reference solution](https://github.com/fluttered-book/chat/tree/authentication).
-If you use the reference solution then make sure you are on the "authentication" branch.
+For the reference solution make sure you are on the "authentication" branch.

 Let's get started!

 ## Supabase project

-Before writing any new Flutter code there are just a couple of small changes to be made to the project in Supabase.
+Before writing any new Flutter code - there are just a couple of small changes to be made to the project in Supabase.

 ### Change the schema